 California State University, Fresno

-Thank you again for reaching out to me and for fitting my class into your busy schedule.
+Thank you again for fitting my class into your busy schedule.
 The students really enjoyed your presentation and learned a lot.
 I received only positive feedback from students.
 They felt your presentation really helped them understand issues of family law, sexuality, and just the day-to-day struggles of being trans.
 Thank you for your candid and open discussion

 Jill Bakehorn, Ph.D.